-As at 31 December 2020 and 2019, the Group has been involved in a number of claims, litigations and potential claims against the Group regarding the employees' compensation and common law personal injury.
+As at 31 December 2021 and 2020, the Group has been involved in a number of claims, litigations and potential claims against the Group regarding the employees' compensation and common law personal injury.
 Based on the information available, the Board considered that the Group has sufficient insurance coverage on any liability arising from those claims, litigations and potential claims.

-During the year ended 31 December 2020, Geotech Engineering Limited, an indirectly wholly-owned subsidiary of the Company, has been a defendant in four legal proceedings by two subcontractors.
+During the financial years ended 31 December 2021 and 2020, Geotech Engineering Limited, an indirectly wholly-owned subsidiary of the Company, has been a defendant in four legal proceedings commenced by two subcontractors.
 Up to the date of approval of the consolidated financial statements, such legal proceedings are still in process.
-Based on the information available and advice from the Company's legal counsel, the Board considered that there is reasonable merit in the defence to the proceedings.
+Based on the information available and advice from the Company's legal counsel, the Board considered that there are reasonable merits to the defence in the proceedings.

-As such, the Board is of the view that such claims and litigations would not cause any material adverse impact on the operation and financial position of the Group and no provision is required to be made in the consolidated financial statements.
+As such, the Board is of the view that such claims, litigations and potential claims would not cause any material adverse impact on the operation and financial position of the Group and no provision is required to be made in the consolidated financial statements.